 Selling, General and Administrative -- Selling, general and administrative expenses increased \$35.8 million, or 28.6%, to \$161.3 million in 1997.
 Excluding the selling, general and administrative expenses of Word subsequent to the date of the Word acquisition, selling, general and administrative expenses increased \$2.9 million, or 2.3%, to \$128.4 million in 1997.
-Excluding the selling, general and administrative expenses from 1997 and 1996 and the selling, general and administrative expenses of
+Excluding the selling, general and administrative expenses of the Cable Networks Business from 1997 and 1996 and the selling, general and administrative expenses of